- Last updated:

 There are occasions when council will approve a permit (DOCX, 225KB) for residents to plant and/or install infrastructure within the road verge.

 The road verge, also known as the nature strip or road reserve, within our region consists of grass, footpath and a council provided street tree.

 A permit is required where:

-- the road verge planting does not meet the planting self-assessable verge garden fact sheet criteria
+- the road verge planting does not meet the planting self-assessable verge garden fact sheet (DOCX, 1.2MB) criteria

 - you wish to install infrastructure on the road verge.

-In the first instance, council encourages residents to plant within the criteria of the planting self-assessable verge garden fact sheet.
+In the first instance, council encourages residents to plant within the criteria of the planting self-assessable verge garden fact sheet (DOCX, 1.2MB).

-Permit applications are assessed on a case by case basis.
+Permit applications (DOCX, 225KB) are assessed on a case by case basis.
 A bond may also be applicable depending on the extent of the works and will be quoted on assessment of the application.

 All planting that does not meet the self-assessable criteria must meet the criteria when applying for a permit.